qalle2/nes-disasm/README.md

 ## Hints
 * If ASM6 cannot reassemble the disassembly correctly, try enabling the options `--no-abs-zp`, `--no-abs-zpx` and `--no-abs-zpy`.
 * Use a CDL file for a clearer output.
-If you can't, try the options starting with `--no-` (except for `--no-anonymous-labels`) to help the disassembler avoid disassembling bytes that make no sense as code.
+If you can't, try these options to help the disassembler avoid disassembling bytes that make no sense as code:
+`--no-zp-ab`, `--no-zp-abx`, `--no-zp-aby`, `--no-opcodes`, `--no-access`, `--no-write`, `--no-execute`

 ## To do
 * Better support for CDL files.
 (Use my [cdl-summary](https://github.com/qalle2/cdl-summary) to extract more info from them.)